Fast and Robust Flocking of Protesters on Street Networks: Tactics

 \subsection{Criteria}

 A criterion is a parameter from which we construct walking rules.
 We consider the following set of criteria $\mathcal{C}$.

-\begin{itemize} \item {\em Random.} The walker makes no difference between all possible neighbors: the criterion has value $1$ for each of them. \item {\em Propulsion.} The walker never goes back to its previous location $u$, and otherwise makes random moves: the criterion has value $0$ for $u$ and value $1$ for other neighbors of $v$. \item {\em Attraction.} The walker preferably moves to nodes where there are already many walkers: the criterion is equal to the number of walkers $n_w(t)$. \item {\em Follow.} The walker preferably follows the most popular moves of other walkers: the criterion has value $J_{v\rightarrow w}(t)$. \item {\em Alignment.} The walker takes into account the net flux in both directions: the criterion is equal to $\Delta J_{v\rightarrow w}(t) = J_{v\rightarrow w}(t) - J_{w\rightarrow v}(t)$. \end{itemize}
+\begin{itemize} \item {\em Random.} The walker makes no difference between all possible neighbors: the criterion has value $1$ for each of them. \item {\em Propulsion.} The walker never goes back to its previous location $u$, and otherwise makes random moves: the criterion has value $0$ for $u$ and value $1$ for other neighbors of $v$. \item {\em Attraction.} The walker preferably moves to nodes where there are already many walkers: the criterion is equal to the number of walkers $n_w(t)$ for each neighbor $w$ of $v$. \item {\em Follow.} The walker preferably follows the most popular moves of other walkers: the criterion has value $J_{v\rightarrow w}(t)$ for each neighbor $w$ of $v$. \item {\em Alignment.} The walker takes into account the net flux in both directions: the criterion is equal to $\Delta J_{v\rightarrow w}(t) = J_{v\rightarrow w}(t) - J_{w\rightarrow v}(t)$ for each neighbor $w$ of $v$. \end{itemize}

+Notice that the Alignment criterion may take negative values, when the flux towards $w$ is lower than the flux from $w$.
+This has a repulsion effect on walkers: they avoid rushing towards crowds that are already going to join them.

+We chose these criteria because they are very simple and rely on local information only.
+They also model basic behaviors that may be observed in real-world protests, such as following others, avoiding going back, or joining already existing large groups.
+Last but not least, we also selected these criteria because they do not use any external information or communication, as wanted.